The School Day

 Canterbury is the only independent school in Greensboro with a high and low ropes course, a climbing wall, a pond for water activities, and a nature and fitness trail.
 Through the Venture Out program, students in grades 1-8 learn cooperation, collaboration, listening, self-awareness, and goal setting.

 Transportation: Canterbury does not offer bus service to and from school.
-We do have a bus and a mini-van that we use for some field trips and for transportation to athletic events.
+We do have a bus and a mini-van that we use for field trips and for transportation to athletic events.